braze-inc/braze-docs/_docs/_hidden/private_betas/create_banner_card.md

 Similar to [Content Cards]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/about), Banner Cards are embedded directly in your app or website so that you can engage users with an experience that feels natural.
 They’re a quick and seamless solution to create personalized messaging for your users all while extending the reach of other channels (such as email or push notifications).

 Banner Cards are great for:

-- Recommending products based on user behavior
+- Highlighting featured content
+- Notifying users about upcoming events
 - Sharing updates on loyalty programs
-- Notifying users about upcoming events
-- Highlighting featured content

 Because Banner Cards personalize each time a user starts a new session and can be configured to never expire, they’re a helpful tool to add to your engagement strategy.